Blaizzy/mlx-embeddings/docs/Homebrew-and-Python.md

 Virtualenv has a `--system-site-packages` switch to allow "global" (i.e. Homebrew's) `site-packages` to be accessible from within the virtualenv.

 ## Why is Homebrew's Python being installed as a dependency?
-Formulae that declare an unconditional dependency on the `"python"` or `"python@2"` formulae are bottled against Homebrew's Python 3.x or 2.7.x and require it to be installed.
+Formulae that declare an unconditional dependency on the `"python"` formula are bottled against Homebrew's Python 3.x and require it to be installed.